YueHuLab/AlphaPanda/README.md

 #For inference, checkponits examples can be download from [checkpoints/ directory](https://huggingface.co/datasets/YueHuLab/AlphaPanda_checkpoints).

+#Please refer to the branch with the protein language model version: https://github.com/YueHuLab/AlphaPanda/tree/AlphaPanda_PLM

 License

 AlphaPanda is licensed under the Apache 2.0 License.
 For more details, see the LICENSE file.